 - Annual documentation of Green Audit provides the opportunity for data collection on various environmental resources that needs to be sustainably used.
-The findings after the data collection helps to introspect and redesign judicious utilization pattern. - The Energy audit data indicates about efficient utilization of solar panel to reduce electric • bill.
+The carbon budget calculated for the college campus shows a negative value 162804.
+The total carbon emission documented 170295 which is lesser than previous year emission (170995).
+The carbon impact findings after the data collection would be helpful to introspect and redesign judicious utilization pattern of resources. - The Energy audit data indicates about efficient utilization of solar panel to reduce electric bill.
 The Energy and water audit refers to the need to utilize energy and water in more efficient manner.
 The carbon footprint indicates a healthy habit within campus by restriction of automobiles.
-Also there is an increased tendency to use carbon neutral vehicle such as train, toto and bicycle among stakeholders over other fuel dependent vehicles. - The various data collected on Flora and Faunal diversity helps to ensure campus diversity conservation and future enrichment. - Environmental activities by students and staffs would generate awareness about sustainable utilization of energy, water and other resource management.
+Also there is an healthy practice among students to use carbon neutral vehicle (about 75%) such as train, toto and bicycle among stakeholders over other fuel dependent vehicles. - The various data collected on Flora and Faunal diversity helps to ensure campus diversity ٠ conservation and future enrichment. - Environmental activities by students and staffs would generate awareness about sustainable utilization of energy, water and other resource management.
 This audit also aims towards estimation of carbon budget and reduction in carbon foot print in future. - Sensitization programmes through celebration of commemorative days and awareness about cleanliness and sanitization of college campus within and surroundings would help to raise community awareness about cleanliness and hygiene and could prevent vector borne diseases and could improve general health conditions. - Sapling plantation, organizing Value Added Courses on Environmental Issues, Vermicomposting and Training on Mushroom Cultivation remains Best Green Practices within the campus. - A field visit to neighbourhood field facilitated valuable interactions between students, teacher and farmers.
 The students got familiar with practical problems of disease incidence on agricultural field crops.
 It also highlighted the need for tailored solutions, knowledge dissemination, and sustainable practices for farmers.